tinystacks/opsconsole/README.md

 opsconsole configure
 # paste your token here

-# deploy your ops-console to the TinyStacks cloud!
+# deploy your Ops Console to the TinyStacks cloud!
 opsconsole deploy -c DASHBOARD-NAME.yaml
 ```